Package 'MortalityLaws'

 LawTable(x = x2, par = C2, law = L2)

-# Because "HP" is not scaling down the x vector, the output is not affected
+# Because "HP" does NOT scale the age vector, the output is valid for

 LawTable(x = 3:110, par = C2, law = L2)